darklang/docs/docs/how-to/cors.md

 ## Application Wide CORS

-Dark does not yet have middleware, and preflighting must be added per endpoint.
+Darklang does not yet have middleware, and preflighting must be added per endpoint.
 We recommend creating a function of the logic and then calling it from each `OPTIONS` handler.